Glenview students make prosthetic hand for boy, 8

 "His hand is pretty wide, so some of the designs we tried...it would fit vertically but width, it wouldn't fit," said Jordan Raizer, an 8th-grade graduate.
 "So we had to keep trying."

 So they worked away - with the help of an international community on the website "Enabling the Future" - until they found the perfect fit.
-Dustin said he can already use his prosthetic hand for everyday activities, like "eating cereal, ordering balls, ordering golf clubs."
+Dustin said he can already use his prosthetic hand for everyday activities, like "eating cereal, holding balls, holding golf clubs."

-His parents, Dan and Evon Celander, are "touch, moved and inspired" by the students' project as well.
+His parents, Dan and Evon Celander, said they were "touched, moved and inspired" by the students' project as well.

 Their teacher, Helene Davitz, spearheaded the school project, which ultimately transcends any lesson from a text book.
 "They are powerful enough to transform somebody's life - everything they do can be transformative," Davitz said of the students.